Lightning Damage Coverage: What Home Insurance Pays For

 Does home insurance cover lightning damage to electronics?

 Yes, standard homeowners insurance covers electronics damaged by a direct lightning strike or a lightning-caused power surge under personal property coverage.
-However, sub-limits apply — often $1,500 to $3,000 per item — which may not fully cover expensive equipment.
+Most mainstream policies apply the full personal property limit without a special electronics sub-limit, but budget policies may cap electronics coverage at $1,500 to $3,000 per item.
 If you own high-value electronics, consider adding a scheduled personal property endorsement to ensure full replacement value.

 What is the deductible for a lightning damage claim?

-Your standard homeowners insurance deductible applies to lightning damage claims.
-Deductibles typically range from $500 to $2,500 depending on your policy.
-Since the national average lightning claim payout is $18,641, most claims will exceed the deductible, but for smaller surge-related losses (like a single damaged appliance), the payout after the deductible may be minimal.
+Your standard homeowners insurance deductible applies to lightning damage claims, typically ranging from $500 to $2,500 depending on your policy.
+Since the 2025 national average lightning claim payout is $26,616, most claims will exceed the deductible by a wide margin.
+For smaller surge-related losses like a single damaged appliance, the payout after the deductible may be minimal.

 Does home insurance cover power surges not caused by lightning?

 Not always.
-Standard policies cover surges that are directly caused by a lightning strike.
-Surges caused by utility grid fluctuations, faulty wiring, or overloads are often excluded unless you have equipment breakdown coverage added to your policy, which specifically addresses mechanical and electrical failures.
+Standard policies cover surges directly caused by a lightning strike, but surges from utility grid fluctuations, faulty wiring, or overloads are often excluded.
+Adding equipment breakdown coverage (about $25 to $50 per year) specifically addresses these mechanical and electrical failures with a separate $500 deductible and limits up to $100,000 with many carriers.

 How long does a lightning damage insurance claim take?